Why is Math Important in Life?

 2. Math helps you tell time

 “I’m late, I’m late for a very important date.” – White Rabbit from the movie Alice in Wonderland.
 Don’t let your ignorance of math make you like the White Rabbit!
 A recent study indicated that 4 out of 5 children living in Oklahoma City can’t read the hands on an analog clock to tell time.
-Knowing math, and particularly fractions, can help you better tell time.
-While analog clocks may eventually become obsolete, don’t let your ability to tell time become outdated!
+Knowing math, and particularly knowing fractions, can improve your ability to tell time.
+While analog clocks may eventually become obsolete, don’t let your ability to tell time using one become outdated!
 Use your knowledge of fractions to help you tell time on analog clocks that have an hour, minute, and (sometimes) second hand.

 3. Math helps you with your finances

 Math can be helpful for balancing your budget, because it gives you a good understanding of how to make sure that your costs are less than the money you have.
-Balancing one’s bank account, for example, is an important life skill that requires math in order to subtract balances.
-People who know math are therefore less likely to go into debt, because they did not know how much money they had versus how much money they spent.
+People who know math are less likely to go into debt, because they do not know how much money they have versus how much money they spend.

 4. Math makes you a better cook (or baker)

 With knowledge of math, for example, you can quickly deduce that a half-cup of flour is the same thing as eight tablespoons of flour.
-This skill can prove handy if you find that your half-cup measure is missing.
+This skill can prove to be handy if you find that your half-cup measure is missing.
 Likewise, if you are cooking from a recipe that serves four people but you need to feed eight people, your math skills tell you that you can simply double all of the necessary ingredients.
 Without math, you may not have enough food (or you may have too much food) to feed your guests!